-Continuing our Essential Reading series this year, we’re focusing on romance novels, from the classics to the breathless reads of today’s masters.
+Continuing our Essential Reading series, we’re focusing on romance novels, from the classics to the breathless reads of today’s masters.
 We scoured several sources, but the two main ones upon which we built this list are National Public Radio’s "Happy Ever After: 100 Swoon-Worthy Romances" and Goodread’s "Best Top Romance Novels of All Time."

 Let’s get right to the meat.